HarbourHeading/KVM-GPU-Passthrough/README.md

     </graphics>
 ```

-After the installation and another P2P or Remote Viewer has been set up, it can be changed back to not listen for connections outside of localhost.
+After the installation and another Remote Viewer has been set up, it can be changed back to not listen for connections outside of localhost.

 ### Install drivers in the KVM